$L_\infty$-Algebras of Classical Field Theories and the Batalin-Vilkovisky Formalism: Mathematical tools

 \subsection{Morphisms of \texorpdfstring{$L_\infty$}{L-infty}-algebras and quasi-isomorphisms}

 The description of $L_\infty$-algebras in terms of differential graded algebras induces the natural notion of morphism of $L_\infty$-algebras.
-In the following, we shall translate this notion to the multilinear maps $\mu_i$ and clarify the appropriate notion of isomorphism, called {\em quasi-isomorphism}.
+In the following, we shall translate this notion to the multilinear maps $\mu_i$ and clarify the appropriate form of equivalence, called {\em quasi-isomorphism}.
 A key references for this section is~\cite{Kajiura:0306332} where corresponding definitions and results are found in the more general case of $A_\infty$-algebras.

-\paragraph{\mathversion{bold}$L_\infty$-morphisms.} Morphisms of $L_\infty$-algebras can be defined via their descriptions in terms of $Q$-manifolds or via their interpretation as codifferential coalgebras and both lead to the same result.
+\paragraph{\mathversion{bold}$L_\infty$-morphisms.} Morphisms of $L_\infty$-algebras can be defined via their descriptions in terms of $Q$-manifolds or via their interpretation as codifferential coalgebras, and both lead to the same result.
 The technical details of the derivation are found in Appendix~\ref{app:L-infty-morphisms} which we summarise here as follows.
-A {\em morphism} between two $L_\infty$-algebras $(\sL,\mu_i)$ and $(\sL',\mu'_i)$ is a collection of homogeneous maps $\phi_i:\sL\times\cdots\times\sL\rightarrow\sL'$ of degree~$1-i$ for $i\in\NN$ which are mutlilinear and totally graded anti-symmetric and obey
+A {\em morphism} between two $L_\infty$-algebras $(\sL,\mu_i)$ and $(\sL',\mu'_i)$ is a collection of homogeneous maps $\phi_i:\sL\times\cdots\times\sL\rightarrow\sL'$ of degree~$1-i$ for $i\in\NN$ which are multilinear and totally graded anti-symmetric and obey

 For the sake of brevity, we shall also call morphisms of $L_\infty$-algebras {\it $L_\infty$-morphisms}.

 An $L_\infty$-morphism for which $\phi_i=0$ for $i\geq 2$ is called {\em strict}.
 Clearly, $L_\infty$-morphisms concentrated in degree~0 are of this type, and for those the relation~\eqref{eq:L_infty_morphism} reduces to